atata-framework/atata.io/tutorials/handle-confirmation-popups/index.md

 ## Set Up Test Project

+### Create Project

-First of all, let's configure the testing environment.
-We need to create Atata UI Tests project (e.g., named "AtataSamples.ConfirmationPopups").
+First of all, let's create a project for tests (e.g., named "AtataSamples.ConfirmationPopups").

-1. In Visual Studio create a project for Atata automated testing using the [guide](/getting-started/#installation).
+In Visual Studio create a project for Atata automated testing using the [guide](/getting-started/#installation).

+### Reference Atata.Bootstrap

-1. Add a reference to {% include nuget.md name="Atata.Bootstrap" %} NuGet package.
+Add a reference to {% include nuget.md name="Atata.Bootstrap" %} NuGet package.
 It contains [`BSModal<TOwner>`](https://github.com/atata-framework/atata-bootstrap/blob/master/src/Atata.Bootstrap/BSModal%601.cs) component that will be needed later.

 ## JS Confirm